Multi-Armed Bandits for Intelligent Tutoring Systems

+Intelligent Tutoring Systems (ITS) have been proposed to make education more accessible, more effective, and as a way to provide useful objective metrics on learning \cite{anderson1995cognitive,koedinger1997intelligent,nkambou2010advances}.

-Imagine a student who should acquire several kinds of skills (e.g. adding, subtracting and multiplying numbers).
-His teacher can help him acquire them by proposing activities belonging to one of several families of learning activities (e.g. multiple choice questions, abstract operations to compute with a pencil, games where items need to be counted through manipulation, with different complexities and specificity to addition, subtraction or multiplication).
-What is the optimal sequence of activities that maximizes the mean competence over all skills?
+In general an ITS requires a cognitive and a student model, but in this work we will focus on the \textit{tutoring model}, that is how to choose the activities that provide a better learning experience based on the estimation of the student competence levels and progression, and little knowledge about the cognitive and student models.
+We can imagine a student wanting to acquire many different skills, e.g. adding, subtracting and multiplying numbers.
+A teacher can help students by proposing activities such as: multiple choice questions, abstract operations to compute with a pencil, games where items need to be counted through manipulation, videos, or others.
+The challenge is to decide what is the optimal sequence of activities that maximizes the average competence level over all skills.

-This is a difficult question for the teacher for at least three reasons.
-First, time resources are typically severely limited, where both student and teacher have a limited budget of time to allocate for practicing activities.
+This is a difficult question for a teacher for at least three reasons.
+First, time resources are typically limited, where both studentds and teachers have a limited budget of time to allocate for practicing activities.
 Second, motivational resources are also limited, especially for the student, who will learn efficiently only if he is psychologically engaged in the activities.